a knife and fork in eggs and bacon where to get the best breakfast in Ireland

 A delicious breakfast is on the menu for guests staying at the Avalon House Hotel in Castlecomer, Co.
 Kilkenny.
 Photo: Courtesy of Avalon House Hotel.

-Campbell noted the many unusual touches go into creating the perfect breakfast for guests, including homemade baked beans, as well as brunch-style dishes like the restaurant's Mexican omelet, with avocado/jalapeno, scallions, chorizo, and cheese.
+The judges noted the many unusual touches that go into creating the perfect breakfast for guests, including homemade baked beans, as well as brunch-style dishes like the restaurant’s Mexican omelet, with avocado/jalapeño, scallions, chorizo, and cheese.

 Nearby Attraction: Castlecomer Discovery Park & Visitor Centre